pythonicmux/multiorderAlgorithm/README.md

 a simulated `TestRobot` which drives around the graph.

 ### `src/multiorder_node/src/multiorder_alg_node.cpp`
-is a high level ROS main that instantiates a `MultiorderNode` with a graph of CMU and does nothing.
+is a high-level ROS main that instantiates a `MultiorderNode` with a graph of CMU and does nothing.
 It's meant as a blank template for actual production.

 ## To run